-The Governor of Prachuap Kiri Khan province has just announced that the resort town of Hua Hin 200 kilometres South of Bangkok will open on the 1st of October.
+The Governor of Prachuap Kiri Khan province has just announced that the resort town of Hua Hin, 200 kilometres South of Bangkok, will open on the 1st of October.
 I have very fond memories of Hua Hin since this was a town that I frequented in the late 1990s and early 2000.
-I had work stays there and our around Thailand tour would have extension days there in classic hotels like Sailom and at the time the Grand Dusit Polo Club.
-Nowadays it might take some years between the visits.
-But last December we started a roadtrip down to Krabi from Hua Hin.
-At the time Thailand was still considered a very safe country with very limited spread of covid.
-(Even though things started to change a bit around the new year 20/21).
+I had work stays there, and our around Thailand tour would have extension days there in classic hotels like Sailom and, at the time, the Grand Dusit Polo Club.
+Nowadays, it might take some years between the visits.
+But last December, we started a roadtrip down to Krabi from Hua Hin.
+At the time, Thailand was still considered a very safe country with minimal spread of covid.
+(Even though things started to change around the new year 20/21).

-In any case, Hua Hin works great as a stopover, for example as a weekend trip from Bangkok or as so many people do during the cold winters in Scandinavia, stay the winter and play golf.
+In any case, Hua Hin works great as a stopover, for example, like a weekend trip from Bangkok.

-Hua Hin has the highest density of world-class golf courses anywhere in Thailand and it has been a very popular destination for Scandinavians and others, to buy a winter house.
+Hua Hin has the highest density of world-class golf courses anywhere in Thailand, and it has been a trendy destination for Scandinavians and others to buy a winter house.

 A Brief History of Hua Hin

 Hua Hin is considered to be the oldest resort town in Thailand.
 It got its name from some interesting stone formations on the beach that reminded a group of farmers that escaped a drought in Phetchaburi about heads.
 Hua Hin translates as Stone Head.
 The old name was Samore Riang (สมอเรียง), a row of rocks.